kappnav/design/actions-config-maps.md

 Notable fields in the ConfigMap:

 - metadata.name - config map name.
 Required.
 See [Action Config Map Naming Convention](#action-config-map-naming-convention), below, for a full explanation.
-- metadata.annotations.prism.actions.on.conflict - specifies whether to merge or replace action config maps within the action configmap hierarchy.
+- metadata.annotations.kappnav.actions.on.conflict - specifies whether to merge or replace action config maps within the action configmap hierarchy.
 Optional.
 The default is merge.
 See [Action Config Map Hierarchy and Overrides ](#action-config-map-hierarchy-and-overrides) for further explanation of how this works.
 - data.url-actions
   - name - name of this url-action.
 Must be unique among all url-actions.
 Required.
-  - text - display text for action menu item in Prism UI.
+  - text - display text for action menu item in kAppNav UI.
 Used when menu-item= true; ignored otherwise.
 If menu-item= true and text is not defined,  then description is used; if description is not specified, then name is used.
   - description - user targetted description for this action.
 Optional.
-When defined and menu-item= true, the description is displayed as fly over help on the action menu in the Prism UI.
+When defined and menu-item= true, the description is displayed as fly over help on the action menu in the kAppNav UI.
   - url-pattern - the actual URL used to carry out this action.
 See [Config Action Patterns](#config-action-patterns) for a full explanation of how to specify url patterns.
   - open-window - specifies how to open the URL in a browser:  the value 'current' means in the current window/tab, the value 'tab' means in a new tab, and the value 'new' means in a new window.
 This value is used only when menu-item= true; otherwise it is ignored.
 This value is optional.
 The default is 'tab'.
   - menu-item is a boolean field that indicates whether or not the action is intended for display in the Action menu on UI displays.
 This field is optional.
 The default value is true.
   - requires-input - specifies the name of an input specification that defines a required input for this action.
 This value is optional.
 It not specified, there is no required input.
 - data.cmd-actions
   - name - name of this cmd-action.
 Must be unique among all cmd-actions.
 Required.
-  - text - display text for action menu item in Prism UI.
+  - text - display text for action menu item in kAppNav UI.
 Used when menu-item= true; ignored otherwise.
 If menu-item= true and text is not defined,  then description is used; if description is not specified, then name is used.
   - description - user targetted description for this action.
 Optional.
-When defined and menu-item= true, the description is displayed as fly over help on the action menu in the Prism UI.
+When defined and menu-item= true, the description is displayed as fly over help on the action menu in the kAppNav UI.
   - image - specifies the docker image name and tag of the image that contains the implementation of the command specified by cmd-pattern.
 This value is required.
   - cmd-pattern - the actual command  used to carry out this action.
 See [Config Action Patterns](#config-action-patterns) for a full explanation of how to specify cmd patterns.
 This is a required value.
   - menu-item is a boolean field that indicates whether or not the action is intended for display in the Action menu on UI displays.
 This field is optional.
 The default value is true.